UBC-MDS/Group10-WorldCovid-DashPython/README.md

 ## Overview

-The World COVID-19 Dashboard is an interactive app that allows users to explore COVID-19 confirmed cases, deaths, hospitalization rates, and vaccination numbers around the world.
-The data is presented in the format of linear and logarithmic scales for purpose of illustrating trends over different time periods.
-The intent of this app is for users to quickly learn the current pandemic situation as COVID-19 spreads from country to country across the world.
-While we adapt to live with COVID-19 and escape from the pandemic, and our dashboard can clearly show you COVID-19 data summaries and vaccination numbers.
+The World COVID-19 Dashboard is an interactive app that allows users to explore global COVID-19 indicators The intent of this app is for users to quickly observe and understand the current state of the pandemic situation as globally, and compare different metrics across different countries.
+As we all adjust to living with COVID-19, our dashboard serves as a tool that can clearly demonstrate the movement of the pandemic over time through data summaries and visualizations.

-Our app is middled by a world map for COVID-19 numbers; on the left side of the dashboard, the user can view confirmed cases, number of deaths and vaccinations for selected countries in the filter; on the right side of the dashboard, the statistics for selected countries are visually presented in line charts with a filter for daily, weekly, and monthly data presentation.
+Design (sketch pictured below):
+- Our app is centered by a world map showing the number of new COVID-19 cases by country.
+- The left-hand side of the dashboard contains the user's main feature filters.
+There, the user can select up to two of the following features for the line chart visualizations on the right of the map: total_cases, new_cases, total_deaths, new_deaths, hosp_patients (hospitalized patients), icu_patients, people_vaccinated, and people_fully_vaccinated.
+- As mentioned above, the right-hand side of the dashboard, displays two line chart visualizations based on the features selected by the user.
+- The top of the app contains the main data filters.
+The user can filter for logarithmic or linear data, as well as choose the level of granularity they wish to explore: daily, monthly, or weekly.
+This also contains our date-time slider, that allows the user to filter for a particular time period they would like to see.

 The deatiled proposal can be found [here](https://github.com/UBC-MDS/group10-worldcovid-dashpython/blob/main/docs/proposal.md)